Are we there yet?

 And, don’t leave without hearing this: You are sought after.

-Love is close beside you, calling your name.
-Whatever difficult circumstance or inward mind-muddle you may find yourself in, He is near.
+LOVE is close beside you, calling your name.
+Whatever difficult circumstance you may find yourself in, God is near.
 Whatever you may be ridiculously happy about right now, He is celebrating.
 However you stumbled onto this page today, He was in that too.
-He is poking you right now, simply wanting to remind you that His eyes are on you.
+God wants you to know that His eyes are on you.
+He see you.
+He knows you.
+And He loves you.

-So turn toward Him.
-Speak His name.
+So don’t put off turning toward Him.
 Today, if you hear His voice, don’t harden your heart.
 (If you’d like more specific suggestions on how to connect with Him, click here.)

 Thanks for taking the time to learn more about my story.
 If you’d like to share yours with me or if you have any questions for me, I’d love to hear from you!
 Click here to send me a private message.

-Here’s to rising after every tumble, treasuring every sunrise and every sunset, and to celebrating the imperfect, unpredictable process that has made us who we are today and continues to change us into who we will be tomorrow.
+Here’s to rising after every tumble, celebrating every small victory, and treasuring the imperfect, unpredictable process that has made us who we are today and continues to change us into who we will be tomorrow.